blu3ming/StegoRecover/README.md

 Usage: python stegorecover.py steg_file wordlist_file

-steg-file: The fie with hidden info that requires a password to be extracted.
+steg-file: The file with hidden info that requires a password to be extracted.

 wordlist_file: Path to a wordlist of possible passwords.